DEGIRO vs Saxo Bank

 Saxo Bank

-• 19,000+ tradeable instruments across all asset classes.
+• 19,000+ tradeable instruments across all asset classes and global markets.

 • Individual bonds, futures, forex, CFDs, structured products.